tomjoht/tomjoht.github.io/_restapicourse/pubapis_api_blueprint.md

 ### b.
 Interact with the API on Apiary
 {{activity}}
-Interact with the API on Apiary by calling the resources and viewing the responses.
+In the Apiary's top navigation, click **Documentation**.
+Then interact with the API on Apiary by clicking **Switch to Console**.
+Call the resources and view the responses.

-What's cool about Apiary is that you can switch between an Example and a Console view in the documentation.
+You can switch between an Example and a Console view in the documentation.
 The Example view shows pre-built responses.
 The Console view allows you to enter your own values and generate dynamic responses based on your own API key.

-This dual display &mdash; both the Example and the Console views &mdash; helps align better with user needs:
+This dual display &mdash; both the Example and the Console views &mdash; might align better with user needs:

 * For users who might not have good data or might not want to make requests that would affect their data, they can view the Example.
 * For users who want to see how the API specifically returns their data, or certain parameters, they can use the Console view.

-{{tip}} <a href="http://studio.restlet.com">Restlet Studio</a> is another platofrm to check out.
-Restlet Studio can process either Swagger or RAML specs.
-Exploring more platforms in depth is beyond the scope of this tutorial, but the concept is more or less the same.
-Large platforms that process and display your API documentation can only do so if your documentation aligns with a spec their tools can parse. {{end}}